-Atlanta students in quarantine after two staffers and a student test positive for Covid-19 | CNN
+Atlanta students in quarantine after 9 students and 5 staffers test positive for Covid-19 | CNN

-More than 100 students at Atlanta’s Drew Charter School have been asked to quarantine after two staff members and a student tested positive for Covid-19.
+More than 100 students at Atlanta’s Drew Charter School are in quarantine after nine students and five staff members tested positive for Covid-19, the head of school said Friday.

-The school informed parents in a letter Thursday that it learned about the positive tests the night before and that it was “working closely with local public health officials to ensure we follow the proper recommendations to quarantine.”
+The school had informed parents in a letter Thursday that two staff members and a student had tested positive.
+The school said it was “working closely with local public health officials to ensure we follow the proper recommendations to quarantine.”

+Peter McKnight, Drew’s head of school, revised the number of positive cases in a statement Friday afternoon and said discussions about a staff vaccination mandate were underway.

-The positive tests, just two days after the start of the school year, were first reported by the Atlanta Journal Constitution.
+The initial positive tests and the quarantining of more than 100 students, just two days after the start of the school year, were first reported by the Atlanta Journal Constitution.

+Five cases were detected before the start of the school year on Tuesday following the testing of about 1,900 students and staff, according to McKnight.

+Only one of the five staff members who tested positive had been vaccinated, he said.

 The first day of school was Tuesday, according to the school website, and “students identified as having close contact with those who tested positive began to quarantine” days later, the AJC reported.